A Nurse’s Guide in Caring for Transgender and Gender-Variant Youth

 Abstract

-With the increasing number of transgender youth and families who seek medical care, they often initially turn to their primary care provider, pediatrician or nurse practitioner for guidance.
-As creating and maintaining a positive identity is a developmental step for all adolescents, trans youth, however, have the additional challenge and pressure of integrating a non-conforming gender identity with their cultural and ethnic backgrounds, personal characteristics, and family circumstances.
-This places pediatric healthcare providers in a unique position to guide and support gender-variant children in discovering their authentic self, which requires critical thinking pertinent to all the multidimensional and mulicontexual factors that contribute to one’s well-being.
-However, there is a limited number of knowledgeable and competent healthcare providers who can adequately meet the needs of this vulnerable pediatric population.
-Significantly, providers’ lack of awareness regarding gender development and trans healthcare is evidently the one most significant and life threatening barriers that actually perpetuates existing health disparities.
-By improving trans-health competency and practice, providers have the ability, knowledge, and power to help address these health disparities and close the gap.
+With the increasing number of transgender youth and families seeking medical care, they often turn initially to their primary care provider, pediatrician, or nurse practitioner for guidance.
+Creating and maintaining a positive identity is a developmental step for all adolescents; however, trans youth have the additional challenge and pressure of integrating a non-conforming gender identity with their cultural and ethnic backgrounds, personal characteristics, and family circumstances.
+This places pediatric healthcare providers in a unique position to guide and support gender-variant children in discovering their authentic self, which requires critical thinking pertinent to all the multidimensional and multicontextual factors that contribute to one’s well-being.

 While creating and maintaining a positive identity is a developmental step for all adolescents, trans youth, however, have the additional challenge and pressure of integrating a non-conforming gender identity with their cultural and ethnic backgrounds, personal characteristics, and family circumstances (Grossman & D’Augelli, 2006).
-Facing levels of stigma, social ostracizing, and abuse, transgender children and adolescents represent a particularly vulnerable population, in which their health is at stake.
+Facing levels of stigma, social ostracizing, and abuse, transgender children and adolescents represent a particularly vulnerable population, the health of which is at stake.
 In a Canadian study examining transphobia in the education system, 90% of transgender students heard transphobic comments on a daily or weekly basis from classmates and 78% of transgender students indicated feeling unsafe at school (Bonifacio, 2015).
-Experiences of bullying, stigma, and social ostracizing correlate with negative health outcomes, leaving trans youth at much higher risk for developing depression, anxiety, substance abuse, self-harm behaviors, and suicidal ideation (Bonifacio, 2015; Cierco & Wesp, 2018; Olsen et al., 2015).
+Experiences of bullying, stigma, and social ostracization correlate with negative health outcomes, leaving trans youth at much higher risk for developing depression, anxiety, substance abuse, self-harm behaviors, and suicidal ideation (Bonifacio, 2015; Cierco & Wesp, 2018; Olsen et al., 2015).
 Similarly, the 2015 U.S. Transgender Survey (USTS) indicates that while the suicide attempt rate for the general population is 4.6%, of the 27,715 transgender people surveyed, 40% have attempted suicide.
-Furthermore, 39% of the sample reported that their first attempt occurred between the ages of 14 and 17 (James et al, 2016).
+Furthermore, 39% of the sample reported that their first attempt occurred between the ages of 14 and 17 (James et al., 2016).
 The fact that suicidal ideation increases as youth reach adulthood indicates that there is a significant health disparity among transgender youth and throughout their lifespan.

 A Nurse's Guide In Caring for Transgender and Gender-Variant Youth.
 (2019, Apr 15).
 Retrieved from https://papersowl.com/examples/caring-for-transgender-and-gender-variant-youth/